kaefer3000/rwld-brick-benchmark/README.md

 $ cd nxparser
 $ mvn -Dmaven.test.skip=true install
 ```
+We had to make a choice between Java 8 and Java 11 support for a dependency, currently we decided for Java 8 as it is still widely supported, but we will switch to Java 11 in the future.

 ## Obtain
 You have to tell git to also fetch the submodules
 `git clone https://github.com/kaefer3000/rwld-brick-benchmark --recursive`